James I of Scotland: Prince and Steward of Scotland

 James was probably born in late July 1394 at Dunfermline Abbey, 27 years after the marriage of his parents, Robert III and Annabella Drummond.
 It was also at Dunfermline under his mother's care that James would have spent most of his early childhood.
-The prince was seven years old when his mother died in 1401, and a year later his elder brother David, Duke of Rothesay, was probably murdered by their uncle Robert Stewart, Duke of Albany, after being held at Albany's Falkland Castle.
-Prince James, now heir to the throne, was the only impediment to the transfer of the royal line to the Albany Stewarts.
-In 1402 Albany and his close ally Archibald, 4th Earl of Douglas, were absolved of any involvement in Rothesay's death, clearing the way for Albany's re-appointment as the king's lieutenant.
+He was seven years old when his mother died in 1401, and a year later his elder brother David, Duke of Rothesay, was probably murdered by their uncle Robert Stewart, Duke of Albany, after being held at Albany's Falkland Castle.
+James, now heir to the throne, was the only barrier to the Albany Stewarts' royal ambitions.
+In 1402 Albany and his close ally Archibald, 4th Earl of Douglas, were absolved of Rothesay's death allowing Albany's reappointment as King's Lieutenant.

-Albany rewarded Douglas for his support by allowing him to resume hostilities in England.
-The Albany and Douglas affinity received a serious reversal in September 1402 when their large army was defeated by the English at Homildon, and numerous prominent nobles and their followers were captured.
-These included Douglas himself, Albany's son Murdoch, and the earls of Moray, Angus and Orkney.
-That same year, as well as the death of Rothesay, Alexander Leslie, Earl of Ross and Malcolm Drummond, Lord of Mar, had also died.
-The void created by these events was inevitably filled by lesser men who had not previously been conspicuously politically active.
-In the years between 1402 and 1406, the northern earldoms of Ross, Moray and Mar were without adult leadership and with Murdoch Stewart, the justiciar for the territory north of the Forth, a prisoner in England, Albany found himself reluctantly having to form an alliance with his brother Alexander Stewart, Earl of Buchan and Buchan's son, also called Alexander, to hold back the ambitions of the Lord of the Isles.
-Douglas's absence from his power base in the Lothians and the Scottish Marches encouraged King Robert's close allies Henry Sinclair, Earl of Orkney and Sir David Fleming of Biggar to take full advantage in becoming the principal political force in that region.
+Albany rewarded Douglas for his support by allowing him to resume hostilities with England but their fortunes suffered a serious reversal in September 1402 when English troops defeated their large army at the Battle of Homildon Hill.
+Numerous Scottish nobles and their followers were captured, including Douglas himself, Albany's son Murdoch, and the earls of Moray, Angus and Orkney.
+1402 also saw the death of Rothesay, that of Alexander Leslie, Earl of Ross and Malcolm Drummond, Lord of Mar.
+This power vacuum was inevitably filled by individuals who were not involved in national politics.
+In the years between 1402 and 1406, the northern earldoms of Ross, Moray and Mar were without adult leadership and with Murdoch Stewart, the justiciar for the territory north of the Forth in an English prison, Albany found himself reluctantly having to ally with his brother the Earl of Buchan, and Buchan's son, Alexander, to counter the ambitions of the Lord of the Isles.
+Douglas's absence allowed King Robert's allies Henry Sinclair, Earl of Orkney, and Sir David Fleming of Biggar to become the main political force in the Lothians and Scottish Marches.